NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 Feel free to see some [examples of datasets](https://github.com/nubank/itaipu/tree/master/src/main/scala/etl/dataset) that extend SparkOp, in particular (for this onboarding) the datasets: [BillingCycleFact](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/fact/BillingCycleFact.scala), [CustomerDimension](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/dimension/CustomerDimension.scala) and [DateDimension](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/dimension/DateDimension.scala).

-SparkOp is the core abstraction behind our data-platform, the important things are:
+SparkOp is the core abstraction behind our data-platform, you can find out more about it [here](https://github.com/nubank/data-infra-docs/blob/master/itaipu/create_basic_dataset.md#3---understanding-the-sparkop-class).
+The important things are:

 * **Name:** You have to grant your dataset a name so others can use your dataset as dependency.